authoritylabs/td-coding-challenge/README.md

 ### Run Application

-This project prints a list of API usage for the number of GET and POST requests made by user with id 77 for the last 7 days.
+This project prints a list of API usage for the number of GET and POST requests made by user with id 77 for the last 7 days as of July 1st, 2021.

 Run `npm start` to run the program.